cunger/launch/notes/sandcrawler-rulebook/execution-context.md

 obj.func.call();            // this === global
 ```

 `bind` permanently binds a function to a provided object.
 It creates and returns a new function that always uses the provided object as execution context.
+(Except for when the function is called as a constructor with `new`, then `this` will be the newly created object.)

 Here's roughly how `bind` works:
 ```js